 It’s not hard to find great gourmet shops online.
 It’s not even that hard to find great cheese.
 But, when it comes to buying a thoughtful and tasty gift for that special someone, things can get more complicated.
-You may not remember your recipient's favorite cheese.
-You may not know which type of charcuterie (cured meat) he or she prefers.
-You may not know which cheeses pair best with their nightly glass of pinot grigio or cabernet sauvignon.
-This is why finding a varied, bountiful selection from a reputable purveyor is so important.
+Finding a varied, bountiful selection from a reputable purveyor is so important.

-Here, the best meat and cheese gift baskets according to our research and home testing.
+Here are the best meat and cheese gift baskets according to our research and home testing.

 Harry & David Ultimate Cheese and Charcuterie Collection

-Includes: Iberico ham, serrano paleta, Barolo salami, Toscano salami, dry Jack cheese, merlot cheese, rosemary and olive oil Asiago cheese, Oregonzola blue cheese, round acacia wood cutting board with handle
+Includes: Ibérico ham, serrano paleta, barolo salami, Toscano salami, California-crafted dry Jack cheese, merlot cheese, rosemary and olive oil Asiago cheese, Oregonzola blue cheese, round acacia wood cutting board with handle

 Lady & Larder XXL Cheese Board

-The Lady & Larder cheese shop in LA features all American-made products and aims to support a 100 percent domestic and sustainable food culture.
+The Lady & Larder cheese shop in Los Angeles features all American-made products and aims to support a 100 percent domestic and sustainable food culture.
 This means the store finds the best artisans from across the country, who make the tastiest treats to be found.

 iGourmet French Classics Gift Basket

-Shopping for that person who dreams of visiting Paris?
-Gift them a trip to Paris by way of cheese with this French Classics Gift Basket.
-Coming with treats like Camembert, Comte (the most popular cheese in France), saucisson sec, chocolate, Dijon mustard, and more, this spread is certain to satisfy any turophile or Francophile.
+Shopping for someone who dreams of visiting Paris?
+Gift them a trip by way of cheese with this French Classics Gift Basket.
+Coming with treats like Camembert, Comte (the most popular cheese in France), saucisson sec, chocolate, Dijon mustard, and more, this spread is certain to satisfy any cheese lover or Francophile.

 Murray's Cheese All-American Collection

-Includes: Grafton 2-year Cheddar Bar, Murray's St. Marks, Point Reyes Original Blue Cheese, Spring Brook Farm Reading, sliced finocchiona, olive oil and sel gris flatbread
+Includes: Grafton 1-Year Cheddar Bar, Murray's St. Marks, Point Reyes Original Blue Cheese, Spring Brook Farm Reading, sliced Finocchiona, olive oil and sel gris flatbread

 Beehive Cheese Company Coffee Rubbed Cheese & Salami Collection

-This thoughtful and unique spread hails from Utah, not always the first place we think of when we think of cheese.
-But perhaps it should be higher on the list.
-Beehive Cheese, founded in the early 2000s, makes a range of delightful cheese, including the signature, Barely Buzzed.
-It’s a buttery, cheddar-like cheese aged for seven months, then rubbed with espresso powder and lavender for a nutty, rich finish.
+This thoughtful spread hails from Utah, which isn't always the first place we think of when we think of cheese, but perhaps it should be higher on the list.
+Beehive Cheese, founded in the early 2000s, makes a range of delightful cheese, including the signature Barely Buzzed.
+It’s a buttery, cheddar-like cheese aged for seven months and rubbed with espresso powder and lavender for a nutty, rich finish.
 The salami, Salami Casalingo, is made with coarse-ground heritage pork and organic spices, crafted by Utah’s salami king, Cristiano Creminelli.
 Also included is a jar of Pepperlane Blood Orange Preserves and Pan Forte Crostini.
-A memorable collection that will delight any cheese lover.

 Mouth Picnic in a Box